Understanding the Art of Portrait: Techniques and Styles Explained

 • Early starts for law firms.

-For visual consistency, we lock the lighting setup, framing guidelines, and a shared reference gallery.
-HR teams can be confident that new hires photographed in March will match executives shot in September—and that when you photograph another group in March next year, the portraiture will still match.
-That is one reason we insist on the same portrait background and the same portrait lighting when the goal is a unified gallery.
+For visual consistency, lighting setup, framing guidelines, and a shared reference gallery are locked.
+HR teams can be confident that new hires photographed in March will match executives shot in September—and that when another group is photographed in March next year, the portraiture will still match.
+That is one reason the same portrait background and the same portrait lighting are insisted on when the goal is a unified gallery.

 Technical Approach